His Holiness the Dalai Lama – an Astrological Profile

 THE TEMPERAMENT TYPE

-One’s overall outlook and general response to life as a whole are determined by the Temperament Type, also known as planetary patterns.
-The planets arrange themselves around the horoscopic wheel into seven basic patterns, three of which have been in use since the British astrologer Charles Carter identified them.
-They are the Bundle, Bowl, and See-Saw.
-In the mid-20th century, Marc Edmund Jones added the Bucket, Splash, Locomotive, and Splay. patterns He went on to define each of the seven in far greater detail than had been known previously.
-The Temperament Types are discussed in depth in Chapter 2 of The Essentials of Astrological Analysis.
-The Dalai Lama’s horoscope forms a Locomotive Temperament, which along with the Splay is based on a division of the circle by three, making the pattern and characteristics of the native more complex than the patterns based on the division of 360 degrees by two.
+One’s overall response to life, in general, is determined by the Temperament Type, defined by the planetary patterns the planets together form when viewed geocentrically.
+The planets arrange themselves into seven basic patterns around the horoscopic wheel, with the pattern formed at the moment of one’s first breath determining the overall temperament of an individual.
+The patterns first used by the British astrologer Charles Carter were called the Bundle, Bowl, and See-Saw.
+In the mid-20th century, Marc Edmund Jones expanded the number to seven to include what he named the Bucket, Splash, Locomotive, and Splay.
+He went on to define each of the seven in far greater detail than had been explained previously.
+The Dalai Lama’s horoscope forms a Locomotive Temperament, which along with the Splay is based on a division of the circle by three, making the pattern and characteristics of the native more complex than the five patterns based on a division of 360 degrees by two.

 The Locomotive temperament builds on the possibility of a Grand Trine in a chart as it encourages a pyramiding development of personality.
-The soul projects itself through the Cutting or Leading planet and in the Dalai Lama’s chart, it is Saturn.
-The Dalai Lama is known to follow the strict traditions of a very specific doctrine of Buddhism.
-Those who claim spirituality by discarding the ridged and tight grip of traditional customs are more likely under the influence of Uranus, the planet of detachment and independence.
-The Dalai Lama has been true to the nature of Saturn and its rock-solid conservative approach toward enlightenment.
+The soul projects itself through the Cutting or Leading planet and in the Dalai Lama’s chart that planet is Saturn, which becomes High Focus.
+Saturn’s powerful conservative influence in the profound focus of a Locomotive urges the Dalai Lama to follow the strict traditions of Buddhism.

 Saturn and Jupiter are the planetary pair of Motivation.
-The inner stirrings and conscious sensitivity to moral standards make for a very pronounced personal presence as the planets of Motivation form the open trine.
-Saturn’s role is meditative and reflective, illuminating one’s attitudes and behaviors within one’s own mind.
-When experiencing conscious pain, it is because the planet Saturn’s energy/intelligence is activated within an individual’s consciousness.
-Adopting an attitude of acceptance and surrender to this humbling process results in the release of stress and the pressure of conscience.
+Conscious sensitivity to high moral standards becomes a prominent motivation when this pair stands out over the others.
+The High Focus, Leading planet Saturn forms a trine to Jupiter.
+Saturn’s role is meditative and reflective, illuminating one’s attitudes and behaviors within one’s own awareness.
+When experiencing conscious pain, it is due to Saturn’s pressure to face unsuspected errors in behavior needing correction through the recognition of personal shortcomings.
+Adopting an attitude of acceptance and surrender to this humbling process results in the release of the pressure of conscience.
 Suppressing the truth about oneself to avoid a painful conscience is escapism.
-When one accepts one’s limitations, psychological obstacles become stepping stones to future progress.
-Jupiter as the positive and outward ambassador of the personality works hand-in-hand with Saturn’s double-checking in the continuous correction process of the soul.
-The Dalai Lama performs spiritual practices that include regular meditation which is synonymous with the meaning of the planet Saturn and characteristic of Tibetan culture itself.
-Jupiter and Saturn in trine aspect indicate a Loose Destiny.
-The Dalai Lama has made use of the ease of self-expression without the sometimes lack of moral conscience often observed in individuals with lesser spiritual aspiration.
+When one accepts one’s limitations, psychological obstacles become stepping stones to future spiritual expansion.
+Jupiter as the positive and outward ambassador of the personality works hand-in-hand with Saturn’s double-checking in the continuous correction process of the personal self.
+The Dalai Lama performs spiritual practices that include regular meditation which is synonymous with the meaning of the planet Saturn and a characteristic of Tibetan Buddhism itself.
+Jupiter and Saturn in trine aspect indicate a Loose Destiny as opposed to a Sharp Destiny that has the effect of an extreme need to always hold to high moral ideals.
+The Dalai Lama has made use of the ease of self-expression characterized by a loose adherence to strict motivations yet in his case, he willingly has aligned with truth, thanks to his High Focus Saturn and its serious attentions.

 THE MODE OF SELF-INTEGRATION

 When a chart has all planetary pairs in major aspects, the determination of the Self-Integration is chosen through symmetry and weight within the planetary Gestalt.
 The Dalai Lama’s chart shows that Jupiter and Saturn and Uranus and Neptune pairs are forming interesting symmetrical patterning.
 Both pairs are in trine with their “partners” and cross over the north and south hemispheres.
 Mars and Venus and the Sun and Moon pairs also create symmetry but do not integrate the two separate segments of the horoscope.
 All four pairs form major aspect relationships to create a complex and extremely interesting configuration.
-However, it is essential to discard two of the four pairs in order to influence a native to draw their conscious attention to the two that will assist in bringing a satisfactory mode of self-integration within easy reach.
+However, it is essential to discard two of the four pairs to influence a native to draw their conscious attention to the two that will assist in bringing a satisfactory mode of self-integration within easy reach.
 Out of the six possible Modes of Integration, the Dalai Lama is categorized as Subjective Function.
 This means that the Dalai Lama is a person who ultimately follows his own counsel.
-He turns within to confer with his own conscience and responds to external challenges with a comprehension based on his own wisdom and experience.
-A person with the opposite mode is considered Objective Function can easily follow the direction of others and is often content with bonding with their work and projects.
-To be subjective in function is very fitting for one who must play a leadership role in the guidance of others.
+He turns within to confer with his conscience and responds to external challenges with a comprehension based on his personal experience and developed wisdom.
+In contrast, a person with Objective Function can easily follow the direction of others and is often content with bonding with their work and projects.
+To be subjective in function is very fitting for one who must play a leadership role in the guidance of others based on internal principles and inner inspiration.

 FOCAL DETERMINATORS

-The Grand Trine is a Focal Determinator that has very tight orbs in the chart of the Dalai Lama.
-The free-flowing water sign element encourages the native to expand his presence outwardly to embrace and be embraced by all with whom he comes in contact – that is the nature of water, to permeate, absorb and expand.
+The Grand Tine in the chart of the Dalai Lama is a Focal Determinator.
+The free-flowing water sign element encourages the native to expand his presence outwardly to embrace and be embraced by all with whom he comes in contact – that is the nature of water, to permeate, absorb, and expand.
 When a Grand Trine is present in a Locomotive pattern it gives the Leading or Cutting planet the power to project the message/meaning of the entire configuration of planets into the open space of the empty trine.
 The result is an ability possessed by the native to project their will, character, and purpose onto others.
-Saturn leads all the planetary energies into the empty trine and so becomes High Focus and therefore the most important Focal Determinator in the chart.
-The highly focused, superpowered Saturn amplifies its archetypal nature in terms of self-awareness and self-control, accompanied by an ultra-reflective personal consciousness.
-Moral standards take residence in life and rigorous discipline is the way to hold to his beliefs.
-The Grand Trine offers the pyramiding and ever-increasing powers which assures that the native will have little resistance in the projection of his psychic onto all who are touched by his grace.
+Saturn leads all the planetary energies into the empty trine and so becomes High Focus and therefore the most important configuration of the chart.
+The highly focused, superpowered Saturn amplifies its archetypal nature in terms of self-awareness and self-control, accompanied by an ultra-reflective personal conscious awareness.
+Moral standards take precedence in life and rigorous discipline is the way the Dalai Lama holds to his beliefs.
+The Grand Trine offers the pyramiding and ever-increasing powers which assures that the native will have little resistance in the projection of his psychic onto all who are touched by his persona and graceousness.
+The Grand Water Trine is a sign of advanced spiritual achievement expressing itself in the present incarnation.

 Often astrologers believe that the Grand Trine can be a detriment because of its nature to groove into patterns of negativity in contrast to the equal possibility of creating positive habitual behavior.
-What the Grand Trine actually represents is a degree of harmony achieved from past incarnations.
+What the Grand Trine actually represents is a degree of harmony and flow in approach to life.
 With the Dalai Lama’s practice and deep understanding, this Focal Determinator gives him an outlet for the continuous manifestation of enlightening reason as the first response to daily challenges that the opposition from Saturn to Moon and Neptune present.

-The Grand Trine endows flowing ease and approachability and creates a driving force of personality, backed by the power of the Locomotive pattern, and the caution of Saturn at the helm allows for precise dissemination of wisdom.
+The Grand Trine endows flowing ease and approachability and creates a driving force of personality, backed by the power of the Locomotive pattern, and with the caution of Saturn at the helm allows for precise dissemination of his knowledge and wisdom.
 The water signs are permeable, receptive, and sensitive to feeling and compassion, especially when in the sign of Pisces.
 As the spiritual leader of the Tibetan people in exile, he must remain strong in his beliefs and practices and present a message that encourages his people to adhere to their ancient roots.
-If the birth time is correct, then the placement of the Leading planet and sign are in the all-important 10th house of Authority among men and a truly inspiring leader of mankind.
+If the birth time is correct, then the placement of the Leading planet and sign are in the all-important 10th house of Authority among men and sets him up as a truly inspiring leader of mankind.

 Age 6 Dalai Lama's Jupiter Stations Direct - corresponds to enthronement ceremony held in Lhasa